P1YU5H-50N1/CV_AI_Champ/ReadMe.md

 # Files And Directory Structure
 #### PDFScraper.py
 PDF Scraper, obviously, scrapes PDFs of one's LinkedIn connections.
 Certain variables like username and password needs to be provided by the user.
 It uses selenium (yes, it is a testing suite but here is being hacked a web scraper ) and Google Chrome.
+#### pdfToCSV.py
+This script contains two functions and uses pandas and pdftotext library from PyPI.
+First it takes Directory Path where LinkedIn resumes are stored in a format like Profile.pdf, Profile (1).pdf ...upto Profile (N).pdf.
+In our case it is N = 50.

 # Prerequisites

 * Selenium<br/>
 * Python 3<br/>
 * Google Chrome<br/>
+* pdftotext<br/>
+* Pandas<br/>
+* NLTK<br/>